 Osteopenia - premature infantsNeonatal rickets; Brittle bones - premature infants; Weak bones - premature infants; Osteopenia of prematurity

-During the last 3 months of pregnancy, large amounts of calcium and phosphorus are transferred from the mother to the baby so that the baby's bones will grow.
+During the last 3 months of pregnancy, large amounts of calcium and phosphorus are transferred from the mother to the baby.
+This helps the baby grow.

 A premature infant may not receive the proper amount of calcium and phosphorus needed to form strong bones.
 While in the womb, fetal activity increases during the last 3 months of pregnancy.
 This activity is thought to be important for bone development.
-Most very premature infants have limited physical activity, which may also contribute to weak bones.
+Most very premature infants have limited physical activity.
+This may also contribute to weak bones.

 Most premature infants born before 30 weeks have some degree of osteopenia, but will not have any physical symptoms.